wangf98/DLcourses-Fabian-Moutard-Mines-Paristech/README.md

-# Practical sessions for the course of Deep Learning of Prof. Fabian Moutard in Mines ParisTech
+# Practical sessions for the course of Deep Learning of Prof. Fabian Moutarde in Mines ParisTech